wenzhengjiang/xv6-labs-2020/README.md

 This is another great lab (besides of the page table one).
 Specifically I learned a lot from [the instructer's solution](https://www.youtube.com/watch?v=S8ZTJKzhQao&feature=youtu.be) which was a good desmonstration on taking baby-steps and verify each step.

-My commit history for this lab is like below, with each commit represents a baby-step.
+My commit history describes my strategy for tackling this lab.
+Each commit represents a baby-step for implementing the solution.

 ```
 Wed Dec 23 12:19:56 cow: Modified fork so parent and child share the same physical pages and got store page fault as expected